stanfordbeads/New_trap_code/README.md

 1b.
 Clone the repository to your own computer [You will see, this will not be necessary as you should be able to access the jupyterhub at any time from everywhere]

 2. Writing code?
 Good!
-But check first if already exists (Chas and Alex have written a lot of stuff).
+But check first if already exists (Chas and AlexR have written a lot of stuff).
 If you are not sure, better ask then do a job twice.

 3. You wrote new code?
 Add it to the git repository by pushing it (commands here)

 4. You improved existing code?
 Why not going for a pull request in order to get it cross checked (commands here)

 5. In all cases, comment(!) your code as well as your changes.
-Write more then less of descriptive text.
+Write more than less of descriptive text.
 Always a good idea.
 Always.

 Accessing the JupyterHub